 Serviceberry's habits are extremely versatile.
 They can be treated as either a large shrub or a small tree.
 Some species of serviceberry can sucker and create spreading colonies.
 In their natural habitat, these trees tend to do well in part shade.

 Related: Our Favorite Small Trees

 Serviceberry trees encounter very few problems.
 If you experience a particularly dry, hot summer, spider mites could appear on the foliage.
 In most cases, this will cause no long-term damage to the health of the tree; the effects are merely cosmetic.
 Serviceberry trees grow fast and can quickly fill a garden.

 More Varieties of Serviceberry

 Amelanchier alnifolia 'Regent' is a compact shrub that grows 6 feet tall and 4 feet wide.
 Native plant to the American Great Plains, it is quite drought tolerant.
 Its deep purple fruits make delicious jams, jellies, or pies.
 Zones 2-7

-(Amelanchier arborea) is also known as downy serviceberry, a reference to the fine hairs on its leaves and twigs.
-In cultivation it grows 15 to 25 feet tall and wide, but in native woodlands may reach 40 feet tall.
+Amelanchier arborea is also known as downy serviceberry, a reference to the fine hairs on its leaves and twigs.
+In cultivation, it grows 15 to 25 feet tall and wide, but in native woodlands it may reach 40 feet tall.
 Its fall color is a delightful mix of orange, red, and gold.
-Zones 4-9.
+Zones 4-9

-(Amelanchier laevis 'Cumulus') is a narrow upright small tree that grows 25 feet tall and 12 feet wide.
-In spring it is covered with clouds of white blossoms.
+Amelanchier laevis 'Cumulus' is a narrow upright small tree that grows 25 feet tall and 12 feet wide.
+It is covered with clouds of white blossoms in spring.
 The purple fruits and red-orange fall color extend its seasons of beauty.
-Zones 4-8.
+Zones 4-8